Scientific Program

 Engineering Next-Generation Therapies: From iPSC Cell Engineering to In Vivo Gene Editing

-Organized by: Ngaire Elwood AM, BSc(Hons), PhD (Murdoch Children’s Research Institute, Parkville, Australia) & Jingjing Li, PhD (University of New South Wales, Sydney, Australia)
+Co-Chairs: Zlatibor Velickovic, BSc(Hons), PhD (Royal Perth Hospital, University of Western Australia, Perth, Australia) & Jane Li, PhD (University of New South Wales, Sydney, Australia)

 Advances across cell and gene-based therapies are contributing to the evolution of precision medicine for complex diseases.
 This session will explore advances in iPSC-derived cell therapies, AI-enabled design and optimisation of stem cell systems, and direct in vivo gene editing strategies.
 Together, these approaches highlight new pathways toward scalable and precise treatments, with applications in neurodegenerative disease, hypercholesterolaemia, and beyond.